Tent Type Backpacking, Dome

 What We Think

-At 3 pounds 6 ounces with 32 square feet of floor space, the MSR Hubba Hubba LT 2 delivers a rare combination for solo backpackers: genuine room to spread out without punishing your pack weight.
+At 3 pounds 6 ounces with 32 square feet of floor space, the MSR Hubba Hubba LT 2 hits a sweet spot that most backpacking tents miss: genuinely livable interior without the weight penalty that makes you dread the climb.

 Ease of Use